 Recommend a Solution

 Here you can sell yourself and your solution to the client.
 You want the solution to be the most in-depth portion of the executive summary, as you want to show that you’ve taken the time to consider all the factors at play.
 Ensure you are writing persuasively; you need the client to know this isn’t just one of the possible solutions they could choose, this is the solution they and their company need.
-Don’t only define what the final solution will look like, but take the opportunity to explain your approach and strategy to ensuring the final product meets the expectations of the client.
+Don’t only define what the final solution will look like, but take the opportunity to explain your approach and strategy to ensure the final product meets the expectations of the client.

 It can also be valuable to provide evidence of your team and company’s qualifications for the project.
 Past success in construction project management is an important factor in choosing who to award a project to, so providing examples that demonstrate how you have managed similar projects in the past is extremely valuable and can make your proposal more powerful.
 Specifically, you can mention some of the projects your construction project executive or project managers have achieved success on in the past.